 Colombo has turned to the vineyards of the blue coast near Marseille for the inspiration behind his Cape Bleue Rosé.
 In a return to his roots, Colombo, a native of the area, produces this delicate, expressive Rosé from this promontory of land overlooking the bay of Marseille.
 Known for its shimmering landscape this area of Provence has been captured on canvas by countless artists, most famously Cézanne.

 Provence, France From hilly vineyards with stony/limestone soils, located around the city of Salon de Provence above the bay of Marseille.
 This region benefits from a warm Mediterranean climate and maritime influence.
 WINEMAKER Jean-Luc Colombo, considered a “Revolutionary Enologist” by Robert Parker, works closely with his wife, Anne and daughter, Laure to craft award-winning wines from the South of France.

 67% Syrah, 33% Mourvèdre

 Traditional “saignée” method is used – where the crushed red grapes are soaked until the desired color is achieved and then the tanks are drained of all juice and/or must.
-The must is then fermented for two to three weeks in temperature-controlled stainless steel vats, clarified, stabilized and bottled immediately after to preserve freshness.
+Fermentation is at low temperature in stainless steel vats and bottled immediately after to preserve freshness.

 Soft, delicate salmon pink